kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 - `arxelerated`: A firmware file for ARM Cortex-M3.
 - `out.enc`: An encrypted file, presumably containing data we need to decrypt.

 Executing the firmware using the specified QEMU command reveals a beautifully rendered cat image.

-By running the given QEMU command, we can see a beautiful cat image.

 <div style="text-align: center;">
     <img src="images/1_QEMU_cat.png" alt="cat" width="70%">
 </div>

-When a key is entered, lot of dots are printed on the console while the image is being covered with random pixels.
-At the end, when the image is completely covered, a long hex string is printed on the console.
+Upon entering a key, numerous dots begins to appear on the console while the image is being covered with random pixels.
+Once the image is fully obscured, a lenghty hexadecimal string is outputted on the console.

 <div style="text-align: center;">
     <img src="images/2_QEMU_enc.png" alt="dots" width="70%">